How to Create a QR Code

 Ready to create your QR code?

 Free static QR codes with a free account.
-Dynamic codes from $19 lifetime.
+Go dynamic with scan tracking and a 7-day free trial.